Deciphering the explosion mechanism of Type Ia SNe using their remnants II: a deep dive into double detonations with SNR 0509-67.5: Introduction

 Early models considered the expanding nuclear flame front to be either strictly subsonic or strictly supersonic; called deflagration \citep{Nomoto+1984ApJ,Iwamoto+1999ApJS} and detonation \citep{Arnett1969AandSS,Hansen+1969AandSS}, respectively.
-Pure detonation models exhibited very high explosion energies and production of predominantly iron-group elements (IGEs), both of which are in conflict with observations \citep{Arnett1971+ApJ}.
+Pure detonation models exhibited very high explosion energies, along with overproduction of iron-group elements (IGEs) and underproduction of intermediate mass elements (IMEs), all of which are in conflict with observations \citep{Arnett1971+ApJ}.
 The deflagration models, on the other hand, suffered from low ejecta kinetic energy and production of lower $^{56}\mathrm{Ni}$ than is required to explain normal Type Ia SNe \citep{Niemeyer+1996ApJ,Niemeyer+1997ApJ}.
 The ``delayed detonation" class of models were proposed to address this issue.
 In these models, nuclear burning initiates near the center of a near-$\mathrm{M_{ch}}$ WD as a subsonic flame.
 It later transitions to develop a supersonic combustion front, or detonation \citep{Ivanova+1974AandSS,Khokhlov+1991AandA_1,Khokhlov+1991AandA_2}.
 A popular example of this class is the deflagration-to-detonation transition model \citep[DDT; see review by][]{Ropke2017hsn..book}.

 Despite the success of these models, the idea of near-$\mathrm{M_{ch}}$ WDs being progenitors of Type Ia SNe were found to suffer from two major issues: they are less abundant in nature compared to their sub-$\mathrm{M_{ch}}$ counterparts \citep{Kepler+2007MNRAS,Torres+2021MNRAS}, and stable growth of WD masses to near-$\mathrm{M_{ch}}$ values requires rather finely-tuned accretion \citep{Nomoto+2007ApJ}.
 This led to the suggestion that sub-$\mathrm{M_{ch}}$ WDs could also give rise to Type Ia SNe.
 This is called the double detonation (DD) model, in which a near-surface detonation occurs in the accreted helium shell of a sub-$\mathrm{M_{ch}}$ WD.
 This detonation sends a shockwave into the core of the WD, causing a second detonation and a subsequent thermonuclear runaway \citep{Livne1990ApJ,Woosley+1994ApJ,Fink2007AandA,Fink+2010A&A,Shen+2014ApJ,Polin+2019ApJ}.
 Another possible channel for Type Ia SNe from sub-$\mathrm{M_{ch}}$ WDs is the violent merger of two sub-$\mathrm{M_{ch}}$ WDs, followed by carbon ignition near the core of one of the WDs \citep{Pakmor+2010Natur,Pakmor+2012ApJL}.